-As part of Conversations on COVID-19, a webinar series hosted by the Caltech Science Exchange, Christopher Barnes, Howard Hughes Medical Institute (HHMI) Hanna Gray Postdoctoral Fellow, discussed his research into vaccines and antibodies by explaining what happens when an antibody meets a virus and how vaccines teach the body to make particular antibodies.
+As part of Conversations on COVID-19, a webinar series hosted by the Caltech Science Exchange, Christopher Barnes, then a Howard Hughes Medical Institute (HHMI) Hanna Gray Postdoctoral Fellow at Caltech, discussed his research into vaccines and antibodies by explaining what happens when an antibody meets a virus and how vaccines teach the body to make particular antibodies.
 The discussion took place in February 2021.

-Barnes, who is part of the lab of Pamela Bjorkman, the David Baltimore Professor of Biology and Bioengineering, and is now an assistant professor at Stanford University.
+Barnes was a member of the lab of Pamela Bjorkman, the David Baltimore Professor of Biology and Bioengineering, and is now an assistant professor at Stanford University.
 He uses high-resolution imaging techniques to investigate how viruses infect humans, and how the body's immune system responds to viral infections.
-He focuses on the study of antibodies to neutralize HIV-1 and, more recently, SARS-CoV-2, the virus behind the COVID-19 pandemic.
+At Caltech, he focused on the study of antibodies to neutralize HIV-1 and SARS-CoV-2.

-Here, Barnes talks with Caltech content and media strategist Lori Dajose (BS '15) about how his work can help improve COVID-19 vaccinations and make treatments better.
+Here, Barnes talked with Caltech content and media strategist Lori Dajose (BS '15) about how his work could help improve COVID-19 vaccinations and make treatments better.